Your Genesys Blog Subscription has been confirmed!

 With customer effort being a significant driver for improved customer satisfaction, brand loyalty and cost, you might wonder where the points of friction are in your customer experiences.
 I confess, I’ve been a data geek for many years.
 And now with the power of artificial intelligence (AI) to help us churn through seas of data to surface insights, I tremble with excitement at the possibilities!

 Recently, I’ve been sharing journey management output with business leaders.
 And I find that I’m not alone.
-In a recent meeting, the team was sharing insights on customer behavior, points of friction and failure along customer journeys.
+In a recent meeting, the team was sharing insights on customer behaviour, points of friction and failure along customer journeys.
 They also looked at the impact of guiding more customers down the path to success — in real business revenue and cost savings.

 The excitement in the room was palpable.
 Eyes were wide; minds were spinning.
 Voices were raising, “Wow, we’ve never seen this before!” and “This is incredible to see!”.
 Then they quickly shifted to “Could we also look at …?” and “Can we drill down into …?”
 These tools don’t only provide answers and insights, they also inspire the next generation of questions.